fakegermano/dgtravieso.com/content/posts/creating-this-site.md

 Then I copied the files from the `themes/hermit/assets/scss` directory to the directory `assets/scss` so I can customize the theme.
 I based this theme's colors from the [zenburn](https://kippura.org/zenburnpage/) theme, which ~~funny story~~ I found out **today** that uses the same theme I am using right now, but doesn't customize its colors.

 I then had to customize the `index.html` layout to include copyright attribution information to the home page.

+All the images I use in this site are [CC0/Public Domain](https://creativecommons.org/publicdomain/zero/1.0) and were found at [pexels](https://www.pexels.com), a great resource for low budget projects!

+The rest, as they say, is history!